 The word kindness in the Hebrew language is the word “chesed”, which is taken to mean: grace, unfailing love, and mercy.

-He is husband material if he is gracious and loving–one who is able to overlook offenses and forgive!
+A quality of a good husband in the Bible is to be gracious and loving–one who is able to overlook offenses and forgive!
 A lot of men nowadays are full of anger and annoyance because they don’t speak up when offended, and then they keep score and just burst when already “full of it”.
 He is husband material if he is able to process your offenses with you and help you change for the better–rather than treating your mistakes as bullets in his pocket that he can use when he messes up.
 Let’s admit it–us ladies tend to go cranky, needy and demanding…or maybe it’s just me? 😉 What we want for a man who will pass the “Is he husband material?” test is one who can handle our personalities (not overrule it–’cause I am a type A myself) with love and grace.

 The truth is that a man is only able to have chesed kind of love when he has Christ in his life.
 You see–chesed here pertains to grace and kindness that is UNCONDITIONAL.
 It is used to described the kind of love that God has for us which is just unending in a “I can’t help but love you” kind of way.
 So, look for a man who is husband material because he is full of grace from God, that it just naturally overflows with how we relates to you 🙂